 Deciding to move to Spain for a life of sun, sea and sand is easy.
 But which Spanish beach location is best for you?

 There’s a costa for everyone in Spain and the Balearic islands, from cities to coastal towns and a few roads less travelled.
 Beautiful sandy beaches are certainly one of the key reasons to move to Spain.
 But which area should you choose?
-We look at the cost of living, culture and lifestyle in five very different locations.
+We look at the cost of living, culture and lifestyle in five very different beach locations for expats in spain.

 Balearic bliss: Santanyí, Mallorca